 Cultural and historical facts of Anuradhapura

-Anuradhapura was the capital of Sri Lankan until 10th century AD and the more than 100 of Sri Lankan kings ruled the island from Anuradhapura.
+Anuradhapura was the capital of Sri Lanka until the 10th century AD and more than 100 Sri Lankan kings ruled the island from Anuradhapura.
 The city was largely neglected by the Sri Lankan kings due to the South Indian invasions.
 However, it was a flourishing city for more than a thousand years and had been a well-planned city with temples, palaces, lakes, parks, and a road network.

-According to the historians, the city was planned such a way that the inner-city was in the middle of the city with the king’s palace and temples.
+According to historians, the city was planned in such a way that the inner city was in the middle of the city with the king’s palace and temples.
 The immediate outer layer was consisting of houses of the general public and the next outer layer was the farmlands such as rice paddies and vegetable plots.
 The outermost circles were the lakes and jungle.

 Important historical places in Anuradhapura: Sri Maha bodhi (ficus religiosa), Jetawanarama dagoba, Abhayagiriya and Ruwanweli dagoba are the most prominent sites to visit in Anuradhapura.

 How to explore Anuradhapura historical site: Apart from the places mentioned above this historical city hosts a large number of many other crumbling monuments.
-There are many other historical monuments, Buddha statues, stone sculptures, Dagobas (dorm shaped structure found in Buddhist temples), museums and many other monuments that make Anuradhapura one of the best historical sites to experience Sri Lankan culture and heritage.
+There are many other historical monuments, Buddha statues, stone sculptures, Dagobas (dorm-shaped structures found in Buddhist temples), museums and many other monuments that make Anuradhapura one of the best historical sites to experience Sri Lankan culture and heritage.

-Ruwanweli seya, Isurumuniya, Thuparama, Jetawanarama, Abhayagiriya, Samadhi Buddha Statue, twin pond are the most visited places in Anuradhapura.
-A walk through the archaeological museum of Anuradhapura provides an enriching experience of rich historical past of history of Anuradhapura.
+Ruwanweli seya, Isurumuniya, Thuparama, Jetawanarama, Abhayagiriya, Samadhi Buddha Statue, and twin pond are the most visited places in Anuradhapura.
+A walk through the archaeological museum of Anuradhapura provides an enriching experience of the rich historical past history of Anuradhapura.